Monaco Grand Prix

 When is the 2021 Monaco Grand Prix?

 The 2021 Monaco Grand Prix has been scheduled to be held from Thursday 20 May 2021 to Sunday 23 May 2021.
 The timings for the events for the various days will be announced a few weeks before the start of the Grand Prix weekend.

 We will therefore refer to the schedule announced for the 2020 Monaco Grand Prix.
 All things going well, not much is expected to change in the schedule.

 Where is the best place to watch the Monaco Grand Prix?

 Monaco Grand Prix tickets are some of the costliest in the world.
 But there are entry tickets to general admission areas that can suit the budget fan.

 Unlike at other venues, most of the tickets are either sold for one or two days.
 Although it might be inconvenient to book the tickets you can choose different seats for different days depending on the importance of the event and your budget.

 Admission is free on Fridays when support category races are run.
 Children between 6 and 15 years are allowed free entry but you have to still book their seats.
 Tickets are the cheapest on Thursdays during the practice sessions on Thursdays.

-On weekends a ticket at one of the cheaper grandstands will cost you €500.
+On weekends a ticket to one of the cheaper grandstands will cost you €500.
 They range down to slightly less than €200 if you choose to watch the race from the Rocher hill general admission area.
 Z1 Grandstand is another free admission Zone and is in the harbour area and closer to the action.